octabytes/blog/content/posts/superset/how-to-install-prophet-in-superset/index.md

 ---
-draft: true
+draft: false
 title: "How to install Prophet in Superset"
-date: "2024-01-29"
+date: "2024-11-20"
-description: "Hey everyone, In this blog we will see how you can install Prophet in superset.
-During this tutorial, we will be using an internal terminal tool provided at OctaByte Dashboard.
-Before we start, ensure you have deployed Superset, we will be self-hosting it on OctaByte.

-What is Superset?

-Apache Superset"
-tags: []
+description: "Learn how to install Prophet, a time series forecasting tool, in Apache Superset using OctaByte's terminal tool.
+This tutorial covers editing the requirements-local.txt file and executing Docker commands to add Prophet to your Superset instance."
+tags: [Superset, Prophet, Time Series, Forecasting, Docker, Apache, Business Intelligence, OctaByte, Installation, Tutorial]
-categories: [Business Intelligence]
+categories: [Applications, Business Intelligence]
 cover:
   image: images/cover.png
   caption: "How to install Prophet in Superset"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

 Hey everyone, In this blog we will see how you can install Prophet in superset.
 During this tutorial, we will be using an internal terminal tool provided at OctaByte Dashboard.
-Before we start, ensure you have deployed [Superset](https://octabyte.io/open-source/superset?ref=blog.octabyte.io), we will be self\-hosting it on [OctaByte](https://octabyte.io/open-source/superset?ref=blog.octabyte.io).
+Before we start, ensure you have deployed [Superset](https://octabyte.io/applications/business-intelligence/superset), we will be self\-hosting it on [OctaByte](https://octabyte.io/applications/business-intelligence/superset).

 ## What is Superset?